iterative/dvc.org/static/docs/command-reference/get.md

 The `url` argument specifies the address of the Git repository containing the external <abbr>project</abbr>.
-Both HTTP and SSH protocols are supported for online repositories (e.g. `[user@]server:project.git`). `url` can also be a local file system path to an "offline" repository.
+Both HTTP and SSH protocols are supported for online repositories (e.g. `[user@]server:project.git`). `url` can also be a local file system path to an "offline" repository (in this case instead of downloading, DVC may copy the target data from the external source project or it's cache).

 The `path` argument of this command is used to specify the location, within the source repository at `url`, of the target(s) to be downloaded.
 It can point to